 Marzipan Cookie Bars are my first foray into some pre Christmas baking.
 This recipe doesn’t exactly scream festiveness but, for me, marzipan does have an overriding whiff of Christmas to it.
 I could just eat big lumps of it straight from the packet but these cookie bars are a far more acceptable way to get through half a packet.
 These have a soft, buttery biscuit base topped with an almond studded marzipan layer.
 They are crisp, chewy, nutty and hugely addictive.
 A huge thank you to Just About Baked for the inspiration for these and for my inevitable cookie bar based weight gain.

 I had one for breakfast this morning, which wasn’t my finest hour, but they are just so irresistible.
-I am going to give away the rest of this batch for fear of polishing off the whole tin.
+I am going to have to give Ben the rest of this batch to take back to uni with him for fear of polishing off the whole tin.
 You have been warned.

-This recipe will feature on Lucy Loves later this week.
+This post will feature on Lucy Loves this week.

 Marzipan Cookie Bar Recipe

 Makes 16 squares

 You will need a stand mixer or a bowl and hand whisk and a 20cm square tin, lined